-This also allows Reno and the Yoonla team to guarantee that your squeeze page is set up correctly.
+This also allows Reno and the Yoonla team to ensure your squeeze page is set up correctly.

-Remember: you will ONLY be promoting Yoonla via your squeeze page, so it’s in their interest to make sure it is set up correctly.
+Remember: you will only be promoting Yoonla via your squeeze page, so it’s essential they make sure it is set up correctly.

 But there’s more to it than that…

-This also means that Reno and his team can make sure you use their affiliate links to buy the required services.
+This also means that Reno and his team can make sure you use their affiliate links to buy the services required to make Yoonla work.

-And once upgraded, you are then encouraged to use a number of other products and services that generate further affiliate commissions for Reno.
+And once upgraded, you are then encouraged to use a number of other products and services that generate further affiliate commissions for Reno and the Yoonla team.